 What is required of a HIPAA secure messaging app?

-2013 HIPAA legislation passed by Congress which require:
+2013 HIPAA legislation passed by Congress requires:

-> the upholding of patient privacy (Health Insurance Portability and Accountability Act of 1996)
+- Upholding patient privacy (Health Insurance Portability and Accountability Act of 1996)

-> the use and disclosure of PHI by “covered entities” such as health insurers (2003 Privacy Rule)
+- The use and disclosure of PHI by “covered entities” such as health insurers (2003 Privacy Rule)

-> increased scrutiny of messages containing PHI as well as increased fines for noncompliance of up to $1.5million.
-(2013 Final Omnibus Rule)
+- Increased scrutiny of messages containing PHI as well as increased fines for noncompliance of up to $1.5million (2013 Final Omnibus Rule)

 What are the benefits of using a HIPAA secure messaging app?

-Decreased Costs and Improved efficiency
+Decreased costs and improved efficiency

 According to the Ponemon Institute, the use of traditional pagers in a healthcare setting adds on to the cost and time it takes to care for a patient.
-The Ponemon Institute notes that pagers cost the healthcare industry approximately $11B per year
+The Ponemon Institute notes that pagers cost the healthcare industry approximately $11B per year.

 OnPage’s HIPAA secure messaging for hospitals and clinics